 While capturing an event, you can also record the breadcrumbs that lead up to that event.
 Breadcrumbs are different from events: they will not create an event in Sentry, but will be buffered until the next event is sent.
 Learn more about breadcrumbs in our Breadcrumbs documentation.

-To capture an error or exception condition, create events containing an exception object.
-It needs to contain at least a value and type:
+To capture an error or exception condition, create events containing an exception object:

-This exception does not contain a stack trace, which must be added separately.
+The above exception does not contain a stack trace, which must be added separately: